UW-POLS501/2018/content/_index.md

 Instructions to install or upgrade R are [here](./pages/install/).

-This course will also use [git](https://git-scm.com/) (through RStudio) for version control, which is like "track changes" for a directory of file, in reproducible research.
+This course will also use [git](https://git-scm.com/) (through RStudio) for version control, which is like "track changes" for a directory of files, in reproducible research.
-Homework assignments will be distributed and submitted via [GitHub](https://github.com/), which is website that hosts git repositories.
+Homework assignments will be distributed and submitted via [GitHub](https://github.com/), which is a website that hosts git repositories.
 If that did not make sense, don't worry; we'll cover it in the course.

 Students will have access to [DataCamp classroom](https://www.datacamp.com/groups/education).
 You can use this for additional practice.